paultbarrett/diy-dsp-preamp/README.md

 - [CamillaDSP](https://github.com/HEnquist/camilladsp)
 - pipewire/wireplumber for the BT setup
 - pipewire/wireplumber/jacktrip for playing audio sent from other devices
-- and finally a few custom python programs to manage the hardware, CamillaDSP, automatically playing an inaudible tone to "wake-up" the subwoofer, etc.
+- and finally a few custom python programs to manage the GPIOs, CamillaDSP, automatically play an inaudible tone to "wake-up" the subwoofer, display the volume/levels/... on the i2c display, etc.

 ## Installation / Setup